 Rachel S. Blumenfeld is a principal in the Law Office of Rachel S. Blumenfeld PLLC.
 She is a 2000 graduate of Brooklyn Law School, and has dedicated her legal career to representing individual and business debtors, creditors, and trustees in chapter 7, chapter 11 and chapter 13 bankruptcy matters.
 After law school, Ms. Blumenfeld interned for the Honorable Robert E. Gerber, and she clerked for the Honorable Adlai S. Hardin, Jr., Bankruptcy Judges in the Southern District of New York.
 In 2004, Ms. Blumenfeld established her law firm in Brooklyn.

-Ms. Blumenfeld is a Board Certified Bankruptcy Specialists in Consumer and Business Bankruptcy Law.
+Ms. Blumenfeld is Board Certified in Consumer and Business Bankruptcy Law by the American Bankruptcy Institute.
+Ms. Blumenfeld has been selected as a 2021 Super Lawyer.
 She has appeared as an expert in bankruptcy law for dispute resolution in JAMS mediation.
-Ms. Blumenfeld also serves on the panel of mediators for the United States Bankruptcy Court for the Eastern and Southern Districts of New York and she is a co-chair of the Eastern District of New York Bankruptcy Court Consumer Lawyer Advisory Committee.
+Ms. Blumenfeld serves on the panel of mediators for the United States Bankruptcy Court for the Eastern and Southern Districts of New York and she is a co-chair of the Eastern District of New York Bankruptcy Court Consumer Lawyer Advisory Committee.